Muhammad Mansuruddin: Teaching career

-In 1929 he joined government service as a school sub-inspector.
-While posted in Naogaon, he came to meet with Annadashankar Roy who was then the sub-divisional officer (SDO).
+In 1929, he joined government service as a school sub-inspector.
+While posted in Naogaon, he came to meet with Annadashankar Roy, who was then the sub-divisional officer (SDO).
 His career as a teacher commenced in 1932 when he joined the Dhaka Islamic Intermediate College to teach English language and literature.
-From 1935 to 1938 he taught at the Howrah Intermediate College, Calcutta.
+From 1935 to 1938, he taught at the Howrah Intermediate College, Calcutta.
 From 1938 to 1941, he taught Bengali language and literature in the Chittagong College.
 Then he joined the Rajshahi College and taught from 1941 to 1943.
 He was a professor of Bengali language and literature at the Murray Chand College in Sylhet from 1948 to 1952.
-Professor Monsooruddin taught at the Dhaka College since 1952 from where he retired in 1959.
+Mansuruddin taught at the Dhaka College since 1952 from where he retired in 1959.
 During the same time, he taught in the Bengali Department of the Dhaka University as a part-time faculty-member.
 Also, he served for some time as an instructor at the Police Academy, Sardah.
 As a teacher he was very interesting and attractive to his pupils.

 Literary career

 Mansuruddin started to write at a very early stage.
-Although collection of folklore remains his greatest work, he wrote literary essays and fiction all through his life.
-His most notable literary contribution is however collection of over six thousand folk songs from different rural areas of Bengal.
-In 1952 he worked as editor of monthly literary Mah-e Now for about six months (on deputation from government service).
+Although the collection of folklore remains his greatest legacy, he wrote literary essays and fiction all through his life.
+His most notable literary contribution is, however, the collection of over six thousand folk songs from different rural areas of Bengal.
+In 1952, he worked as editor of monthly literary Mah-e Now for about six months (on deputation from government service).

-He spent fifty to sixty years in collecting Baul songs and other rural songs.
+He spent fifty to sixty years collecting Baul songs and other rural songs.
 He transcribed without caring for lexical accuracy.
 He took down as he heard from the mouth of the singers.
-He collected a huge number of folklore poems and songs many of which were collected in thirteen volumes during his lifetime.
+He collected a huge number of folklore poems and songs, many of which were collected in thirteen volumes during his lifetime.
 He also collected songs of Lalon Fakir and wrote on him.
 Also, in 1974, he translated some songs of Lalon Fakir for the international audience.
 He often encouraged younger folklorists to research following internationally recognised scientific conventions.
-At the same time he advised folklore researchers to travel to the rural sources of the folklore items to discover the life behind it.
+At the same time, he advised folklore researchers to travel to the rural sources of the folklore items to discover the life behind it.